TimurKady/django-fast-treenode/README.md

 __Combination of Adjacency List and Closure Table__

 ## Features
+Application for supporting tree (hierarchical) data structure in Django projects
 * faster,
 * synced: in-memory model instances are automatically updated,
 * compatibility: you can easily add treenode to existing projects,